 Time Stands Still: The "Bend Time" power gives Daud the ability to do this.
-His variation of Blink also stops time around him, unlike Corvo's.
+His variation of Blink also stops time around him as long as he's standing still, unlike Corvo's.

 Villainous BSOD: He's started to slip into one by the time Corvo comes across him, expressing regret for the murder of the Empress and wondering if he chose the right path in his life.